Mardochee Nzita

-Mardochee Nzita (born 24 February 2000) is a football player who plays for Beerschot.
+Mardochée Nzita Theto (born 24 February 2000) is a football player who plays for Charleroi.
 Born in the DR Congo, he is a youth international for Belgium.

 Club career

 He was raised in the youth teams of Anderlecht and represented the club in the 2018–19 UEFA Youth League.

 On 16 July 2019 he signed a contract with Italian Serie B club Perugia for a term of 3 years with an additional 1-year extension option.

 He made his Serie B debut for Perugia on 21 September 2019 in a game against Spezia.
 He started the game and played the whole match.

 On 5 October 2020 he joined Pescara on loan with an obligation to buy.

 On 10 April 2022 Nzita signed a contract with Beerschot, effective from 1 July 2022 to June 2025.

+On 15 June 2024, Nzita agreed to move to Charleroi on a four-year contract.